Why Toe Walking May Signal Sensory Processing Differences

 Is toe walking always a sign of autism?

-No, toe walking can also occur in neurotypical children and individuals with other conditions.
+No. Toe walking also occurs in neurotypical children and individuals with other conditions.
 It is only one potential indicator of autism when accompanied by other traits.

 Can toe walking have long-term effects?

 Persistent toe walking can lead to muscle tightness, balance difficulties, and joint strain if left unaddressed.
-Early intervention can help prevent these complications.
+Early intervention helps prevent these complications.

 About Haven Health and Wellness